What makes working from a garden office so appealing?

 Over the last few years in particular, the UK has seen a genuine surge in the number of people opting to conduct business remotely - with many moving their workload to the bottom of their garden.
 This working style has proved to suit freelancers, the self-employed, and small business owners alike.

-Whilst some may choose to convert their old sheds into a makeshift office space, there are now more options than ever in the market when it comes to purchasing.
+Whilst some may choose to convert their old sheds into a makeshift office space, there are now more options than ever in the market when it comes to purchasing a purpose-built garden office.

 And UK sales of garden rooms continue to increase.
 In fact, some retailers have reported a growth in sales of up to 40% in the last two years.